The Ultimate 2 Week Colombia Itinerary: The Coast, Coffee Triangle + Beyond!

 Broadly, the safety situation in Colombia has improved dramatically since the 1980s and 1990s.

-While the country does still have some issues, of course (mostly far outside of areas that tourists would choose to go), we felt perfectly safe there as tourists and would not recommend anyone to hesitate over planning a trip to Colombia due to concerns about cartel violence.
+While the country does still have some security issues (mostly far outside of areas that tourists would choose to go), we felt perfectly safe there as tourists and would not hesitate to plan another trip to Colombia.

-Be aware of your surroundings, try not to stick out, stay in reputable neighborhoods, don’t wear flashy jewelry, and generally behave in a friendly and normal way, and you should not have any issues.
+Be aware of your surroundings, try not to stick out, stay in reputable neighborhoods, don’t wear flashy jewelry, and generally behave in a friendly and normal way, and you are unlikely to have significant issues.

-Though I cannot speak personally to this (traveling with Jeremy has the lucky bonus of tending to render me invisible to these folks), solo female travelers report that the catcalling and street harassment situation in Colombia is similar to the rest of Latin America: generally obnoxious, but not typically dangerous.
+Though I cannot speak personally to this, solo female travelers we know report that the catcalling and street harassment situation in Colombia is similar to the rest of Latin America: generally obnoxious, but not typically dangerous.

-Overall, we felt that traveling in Colombia felt similar to traveling in Costa Rica, Mexico, or Cambodia in terms of safety, and we certainly felt more secure there than in destinations like mainland Honduras.
+Overall, we felt that traveling in Colombia as a couple who was more interested in waterfalls than nightclubs had an atmosphere similar to traveling in Costa Rica, Mexico, or Cambodia in terms of safety.
+We certainly felt more secure there than in destinations like mainland Honduras.

 While we do feel it is possible to get by in Colombia without speaking Spanish, it will be significantly more difficult if you don’t speak any Spanish at all.